mcataneo/mochi_class_public/README.md

 If everything works as expected, this will generate CMB and matter power spectra in the /output directory.

-The <cosmology>.ini files in the inifiles/ directory can be used as reference input files, containing and explaining the use of all possible input parameters.
+The '<cosmology>.ini' files in the inifiles/ directory can be used as reference input files, containing and explaining the use of all possible input parameters.
 When creating your own input files, make sure they have a *.ini extension.